 - 1. Provides a learning environment strongly focused on collaborative and interdisciplinary research under the guidance of experienced and qualified faculty.
-Majority of the faculty members are doctorates. - 2.
-The teaching programme, here, is devised keeping in view the significance of Industry-Academia interaction enabling the students to face the global competitiveness with effective communication skills. - 3.
-The CSE Department regularly organizes conferences, hackathons, seminars, student symposia, short-term training program and value-added courses.
-This provides a wide range of opportunities for faculty and students to bring out their potential and innovative skills in a variety of fields. - 4.
-The department has well equipped computing laboratories and a rich repository of software covering a wide spectrum of applications.
-The department in collaboration with IIT has setup Virtual lab for remote experiments.
-Besides this department takes in NEPTEL and MOOC courses both for its students and faculty. - 5.
-Digital Library with access to journals and video lectures of eminent professors.
+The majority of the faculty members are doctorates. - 2.
+The teaching program is devised keeping in view the significance of Industry-Academia interaction, enabling students to face global competitiveness with effective communication skills. - 3.
+The CSE Department regularly organizes conferences, hackathons, seminars, student symposia, short-term training programs, and value-added courses.
+These initiatives provide a wide range of opportunities for faculty and students to bring out their potential and innovative skills in various fields. - 4.
+The department has well-equipped computing laboratories and a rich repository of software covering a wide spectrum of applications.
+In collaboration with IIT, the department has set up a Virtual Lab for remote experiments.
+Additionally, the department integrates NPTEL and MOOC courses for both students and faculty. - 5.
+A Digital Library with access to journals and video lectures by eminent professors.

-B. TECH (BACHELORS IN TECHNOLOGY)
+B.TECH (BACHELORS IN TECHNOLOGY)

 Educational qualification matters a lot in gaining success.
-Along with academic qualification, technical skills are also required.
-Job openings for Software professionals are much higher in the corporate sector than in public sector.
-Professionals can join as junior programmer, database administrator, junior network manager, Data Analyst, Software Developer, Software Engineer, and Client-Server Systems Manager etc in the initial stage.
+Along with academic qualification, technicalskills are also required.
+Job openings for Software professionals are much higher in the corporate sectorthan in public sector.
+Professionals can join as junior programmer, database administrator, junior networkmanager, Data Analyst, Software Developer, Software Engineer, and Client-Server Systems Manager etc in the initial stage.

-Students have job opportunities at organizations like, IBM, Intel, HP, TCS, INFOSYS, WIPRO, TECHMAHINDRA, CTS and Dell in India and abroad.
+Students have job opportunities a to organizations like,IBM,Intel,HP,TCS,INFOSYS,WIPRO,TECH MAHINDRA, TSC and Dell in India and abroad.